DLP: Data Loss Prevention

 action: DLPAction # Recommended action

-modified_content: str # Masked content
+modified_content: Optional[str] # Masked content (None if no masking)

 blocked: bool # Whether to block request